jakev41/jakev41/README.md

 - 👋 Hi, I’m @jakev41 or Jacob
 - 👀 I’m interested in Anime, manga, video games
-- 🌱 I’m currently learning as many languages as I can, currently I speak 1
+- 🌱 I’m currently learning as many languages as I can, currently I speak 1, it's not going well...
 - 💞️ I’m looking to collaborate on building my anime group and community
 - 📫 find me at jakev41 on all the socials or tags
 - 😄 Pronouns: he and him and it